Rules For Fair Fighting In Relationships

 Somewhere along the way, most of us have been trained and programmed to believe that the goal of an argument or fight is to win.
 There is no winner.
 Everybody loses!
 I repeat, there is no winner.
 Everybody loses.

-Sometimes I think this is the most important rule for fair fighting.
-Until we commit to resolving conflicts and letting go of trying to win, little or no progress will be made.
-When both parties are actively engaged in proving their points to win the argument, the conflict no longer is about issues, it is about winning.
+Sometimes, I think this is the most important rule for fair fighting.
+Until we commit to resolving conflicts and let go of trying to win, little or no progress will be made.
+When both parties are actively engaged in proving their points to win the argument, the conflict is no longer about issues; it is about winning.

-If you take a minute and reflect on arguments throughout your life that you have “won”, did you actually feel better afterwards or the next day?
-Was there more joy, happiness and connection?
+If you take a minute and reflect on arguments throughout your life that you have “won”, did you actually feel better afterward or the next day?
+Was there more joy, happiness, and connection?
 Did you make passionate love immediately after the fight?
 Did both of you wake the following morning feeling satisfied and peaceful?
 Of course not.
 Was the real issue resolved?

 Rules For Fighting – Stay In The Present

-I think of all the rules of fair fighting, this may be the one that destroys the most relationships.
+I think of all the rules of fair fighting; this may be the one that destroys the most relationships.
 If someone has genuinely accepted responsibility for an action of the past and is working towards developing better skills and/or decision-making, it’s time to move on.
 We do not need to keep punishing others for actions from our past.
 There are a few exceptions.
 Some examples are rape, physical violence, kidnapping, child molestation, long-term cheating of several years and significant theft.
 These situations take longer to rebuild trust and safety.
-Please do not confuse these with regular daily choices like forgetting to take out the recycling, cleaning the dishes or properly folding the laundry.
-Remember that the goal is not to win the argument, it is to resolve the conflict.
-It is cliché but we cannot change the past.
-We can however work on the present to create a better future.
+Please do not confuse these with regular daily choices like forgetting to take out the recycling, cleaning the dishes, or properly folding the laundry.
+Remember that the goal is not to win the argument; it is to resolve the conflict.
+It is cliché, but we cannot change the past.
+We can, however, work on the present to create a better future.
 When a couple decides to work on their present relationship, beautiful things can happen.
 The collective energy around “together action” can be inspiring and bonding.
-It can be fun to work together on improving your present situation.
+It can be fun to work together to improve your present situation.

 Rules For Fair Fighting In Relationships - Providence Holistic Counseling Services

-Many years ago I was in a relationship with a woman who had very sensitive olfactory glands.
+Many years ago, I was in a relationship with a woman who had very sensitive olfactory glands.
 She could smell everything and anything.
 She asked me one day if I would be willing to brush my teeth more than just morning and before bed.
 My first reaction was to get defensive at the thought of me having bad breath.
-I quickly agreed and went to the bathroom and brushed my teeth:) Over the next few weeks it became a game of ours to playfully compete over who had brush their teeth more times that day.
+I quickly agreed and went to the bathroom and brushed my teeth:) Over the next few weeks, it became a game of ours to playfully compete over who had brushed their teeth more times that day.
 The fun part was that we both “won” no matter who had brushed their teeth more times!
 She was so excited that I had heard her request and honored it.
 She responded by keeping the bedroom cleaner without me asking.
 It was not long before we started kissing more often and intimately.
-This of course led to more frequent and passionate lovemaking.
-Like I said, we both won!
-The key was to stay in the present, work on the present together and enjoy experiencing each other’s commitment.
+This, of course, led to more frequent and passionate lovemaking.
+As I said, we both won!
+The key was to stay in the present, work on the present together, and enjoy experiencing each other’s commitment.
 We had to let go of our ego and need to win.

 Rules For Fair Fighting In Relationships - Providence Holistic Counseling Services

-I would like to add another suggestion to the rules for fair fighting in relationships.
-Using words like “always” and “never” are rarely effective or truthful.
-I encourage you to use accurate and clear communication that is honest and respectful.
+I want to add another suggestion to the rules for fair fighting in relationships.
+Words like “always” and “never” are rarely effective or truthful.
+I encourage you to use accurate, clear, honest, and respectful communication.
 Words like “always” and “never” are strategies for winning, not resolution.

 Here are other good lists of rules for fair fighting: 16 Rules for Conflict Resolution (Fighting Fair) from Arizona State University.
-From Your Vibrant Family 10 Ground Rules for Fighting Fair.
 I love the name of this list, so it gets to join the party: 11 Rules of Fair Fighting – Taming the Incredible Hulk.
-I do not endorse any of the authors, since I do not know any of them.
+I do not endorse any of the authors since I do not know any of them.
 I just wanted to offer you more options.

 Rules For Fair Fighting In Relationships - Providence Holistic Counseling Services